tjcsl/gitbook/machines/ceph/karel.md

 # Karel

 **karel** is a G10 HPE server that was acquired in 2018.
-Karel is currently part of the lab's Ceph cluster, running both a ceph server and the ceph mon.
+Karel is currently part of the lab's Ceph cluster, running both a Ceph server and the Ceph mon.

 ## Technical Specifications